sfuhrm/logwebconfig/README.md

 This can be used to restrict the accessibility of the configuration from outside.
 Exposing the service to the internet by listening to all addresses ("0.0.0.0") might be a security risk because you can put the root logging level of your application to debug.
 * **LOGWEBCONFIG_ENABLE**: Whether to enable the server.
 Defaults to true.
+* **LOGWEBCONFIG_USER**: Username to use for HTTP basic authentication of the client.
+Defaults to no authentication.
+* **LOGWEBCONFIG_PASSWORD**: Password to use for HTTP basic authentication of the client.
+Defaults to no authentication.

 Example for listening on all interface addresses on port 54321: